bshongwe/NesBank/README.md

 **Why?**
 Vercel ensures quick load times and a great user experience, while GCP provides robust infrastructure for backend services.

+## 📄 License

+NesBank is available under a **dual license**:

+- **For Non-Commercial Use:** You may use the software under the terms of [Creative Commons Non-Commercial (CC BY-NC 4.0)](LICENSE-CC-BY-NC.md).
+- **For Commercial Use and Open-Source Contributions:** You must use the software under the [GNU Affero General Public License (AGPL-3.0)](LICENSE-AGPL.md).

+Choose the license that fits your needs.
+For commercial usage, you are required to comply with AGPL-3.0, which includes sharing source code modifications.

 ---

 ## 🔑 **Key Features**